-The atoma® products are our private label products available exclusively at The Medicine Shoppe Pharmacy locations.
-These quality products offer the same active ingredients and effectiveness as national brands, at everyday low prices.
+Our private-label products offer the same active ingredients, quality and effectiveness as national brands, at everyday low prices.
 For even more savings, you can take part in our rewards program.
-With the atoma® Collector Card, every atoma® purchase gets you 1 stamp and 10 stamps get you a FREE atoma® product.
+With the Collector Card, every atoma® or Option+ purchase gets you 1 stamp and 10 stamps get you a FREE private-label product valued at up to $15.
 There's no need to carry another card in your wallet.
 We'll keep it in store, and after 10 stamps, we'll automatically credit your free item on your next visit.

 In British Columbia, a detailed medication review can be conducted twice per calendar year.
 If a medication concern is identified, a follow-up review may be scheduled to discuss subsequent medication changes and ensure that the problem has been resolved.
 At the end of each appointment, you will receive a printed report called a Best Possible Medication History (BPMH) that contains key information about each of your medications.
 This is a good document to have handy if you do not have a family doctor or will be travelling.